jonopowell/secret-scanner-tests/README.md

  - truffleHog
    - https://github.com/trufflesecurity/truffleHog
-   - Standalone Python application, uses git, doesn't integrate with it.
+   - Standalone Python application and Python module uses git, doesn't integrate with it.
-   - Doesn't pick up obvious secrets (strings called password or secret)
+   - Doesn't pick up obvious secrets (strings called password or secret), did spot usernames in URLS
    - Can be pointed at a remote repo rather than a local one

  # Mechanisms for Scanning